Francization of Brussels: Early Flemish movement in Brussels

 In the late 19th century, the Flemish movement gained even more strength and demanded Belgium be made bilingual.
-This proposal was rejected by French speakers, who feared a "Flemishization" of Wallonia as well as the prospect of having to learn Dutch in order to obtain a job in the civil service.
+This proposal was rejected by French speakers, who feared a "Flemishization" of Wallonia as well as the prospect of having to learn Dutch to obtain a job in the civil service.
 The Flemings adapted their goals to the realities of the situation and devoted themselves to a monolingual Flanders, which Brussels was still socially a part of.
 The Flemings hoped to limit the spread of French in Flanders by restricting the areas in which French was an official language.
-In 1873 in the Sint-Jans-Molenbeek district of Brussels, Flemish labourer Jozef Schoep refused to accept a French-language birth certificate.
+In 1873 in the Sint-Jans-Molenbeek district of Brussels, Flemish laborer Jozef Schoep refused to accept a French-language birth certificate.
 He was ordered to pay a fine of 50 francs.
 His case generated considerable controversy and shortly thereafter the Coremans Law was introduced, which allowed Dutch to be used by Dutch speakers in court.

 In general, the Flemish movement in Brussels did not garner much support for its plans regarding the use of Dutch.
 Each attempt to promote Dutch and limit the expansion of French influence as a symbol of social status was seen as a means to stifle social mobility rather than as a protective measure as it was seen in the rest of Flanders.
-Whereas in other Flemish cities such as Ghent in which the Flemish labourers were dominated by a French-speaking upper class, in Brussels it was not as easy to make such a distinction because so many Walloons made up a large portion of the working class.
+Whereas in other Flemish cities such as Ghent in which the Flemish laborers were dominated by a French-speaking upper class, in Brussels it was not as easy to make such a distinction because so many Walloons made up a large portion of the working class.
 The linguistic heterogeneity, combined with the fact that most of the workers' upper class spoke French, meant that the class struggle for most workers in Brussels was not seen as a language struggle as well.
 Ever since the start of the 20th century, the workers' movement in Brussels defended bilingualism, so as to have a means of emancipation for the local working class.
 This, along with the educational system, facilitated the Francization of thousands of Brussels residents.